 Add the turmeric and coriander briskly stirring for an additional 15-20 seconds then add the coconut milk.
 Cook the sauce, uncovered, until it thickens, about 10 minutes, lowering the heat if it begins to boil.
 Stir frequently to prevent sticking and burning.
 Add the shrimp and simmer for 3-4 minutes just until the shrimp is done (when the shrimp turn pink).

 Test for salt and serve over rice.

 Shrimp are sold by the count and the size you use is up to you.
 The size I prefer for dishes like this is the 26/30 or 31/35 count per pound.
-You can buy them as is, or peeled and devein
+You can buy them as is, or peeled and deveined.

 © Copyright Big Daddy's Kitchen 1994 - 2022